teuk/mediabot_v3/docs/adr/0001-plugin-platform-evolution.md

 `PluginContext` and copied invocation data, while command authorization and IRC output remain core-owned.
 API v1/v2 execution remains unchanged and its adapter is descriptive only.

+MB743 gives that boundary core-owned time and observation services.
+Eight events have explicit versioned schemas and copied payloads; delivery uses a bounded deferred queue with a deterministic overflow policy.
+Declarative jobs are namespaced in the central scheduler and follow the plugin enable, disable and unload lifecycle.
+Neither service activates a package automatically, and both require an effective capability grant.